 - You have a medical or dental emergency

-- You have emergency home expenses—i.e., your A/C breaks down in 100-degree weather, your roof is leaking, your basement is flooded, your toilet is overflowing, etc.
+- You have emergency home expenses—i.e., your A/C breaks down in 100-degree weather, your basement floods, etc.

 - You have bereavement-related expenses, like travel costs for a family funeral

-Mark and I came from very similar upbringings, but we have different spending priorities.
+Mark and I have different spending priorities.
 I am a “saver” by nature but am willing to spend on travel and other big life experiences.
-Mark likes making day-to-day life special, preferring to spend on things like organic groceries, date nights or tickets to a ballgame.
+Mark likes making day-to-day life special, preferring to spend on things like organic groceries and date nights.

-How You Can Do Better: Really, who was I to say that Mark had to save for some as-yet-unnamed future goal?
-One of LearnVest CEO Alexa Von Tobel’s tips for open communication about money is to “keep common goals in mind.”
-If we had determined and pursued specific savings goals together (say, saving for a down payment on a house) and contributed to those equally as we did to everything else, I could have felt comfortable that we were saving what we needed to, and less conflicted about his daily spending.
+How You Can Do Better: It’s important to keep your goals in mind.
+If we had determined and pursued specific savings goals together (say, saving for a down payment on a house) and contributed to those equally, I would have felt comfortable with what we were saving, and felt less conflicted about his daily spending.

-After three years of living together, we felt ready to get married.
-So we established a wedding budget that we would split 50/50 from our separate bank accounts.
-Since we would soon be married and merge our finances, I started seeing all of that wedding money, both Mark’s and mine, as “ours.”
+After three years of living together, we were ready to get married.
+We established a wedding budget, which we intended to split 50-50.
+Since we would soon merge our finances, I started seeing all of that wedding money as not “ours.”

 If Mark went into debt paying for his half of the wedding, that debt would soon be mine, too!
-I kept trying so hard to reduce our expenses (like saving $1,000 by doing my own flowers) and keep us under budget, but I felt guilty when I couldn’t cut back, like on our catering bill.
-Mark was confused about why I was so anxious about sticking to our budget, and I couldn’t explain it to him without getting defensive.
+I exhausted myself trying to keep us under budget, and tortured myself about costs that I couldn’t cut.
+Worse, I couldn’t communicate about these anxieties without getting defensive.

-How You Can Do Better: Make regular, low-pressure appointments to discuss your finances.
-We set up a monthly financial meeting, called “The Wine and Bourbon Financial Summit,” which we still do to this day.
-If you’d like to set up your own “summits,” LearnVest and Chase Blueprint’s free webinar, The Money Talk, can help you figure out how to get started, what to discuss and how these conversations can help.
-The summits have worked for us: Six months after we got married, we bought our first house.
+How You Can Do Better: Set regular, low-pressure appointments to discuss your finances.
+We set up a monthly meeting, “The Wine and Bourbon Financial Summit,” to clear up any issues in our finances.
+The summits have worked for us: six months after our wedding, we bought our first house.